renebarto/baremetal/doc/setting-up-for-development.md

 ### Linux

 For Linux, the easiest way to build is on the command line.
 It is possible to use e.g. Visual Studio Code for this as well, but configuration for building and debugging is quite cumbersome, so will not be described here.
-Make sure that you editor of choice is installed.
+Make sure that your editor of choice is installed.
 Some logical choices may be:

 - vi
 - vim